Sherman5A/microsoft-notes/azure/architecture/identity-access-security/azure-ad.md

 # Azure Active Directory
+Active Directory:

-A directory service is a database for storing and maintaining information about users and resources.
+>A directory service is a database for storing and maintaining information about users and resources.

-Azure offers Azure Active Directory that enables identity managment cloud applications and on-prem Active Directories.
+Azure offers Azure Active Directory that enables identity management cloud applications and on-premises Active Directories.

 ## What is Active Directory

-Active Directory provides identity and access managment for services.
+>Active Directory provides identity and access management for services.
 Azure adds cloud Active Directory.

 Active Directory is used by:
 - IT administrators